FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 {
   "name": "node-red-plugin-deploy-count",
   "version": "1.0.0",
-  "description": "An plugin counts how many times you have deployed the flow from start", "keywords": [],
+  "description": "A plugin counts how many times you have deployed the flow from start", "keywords": [],
   "author": "",
   "license": "Apache-2.0",